 Code:

-Let's take an example to illustrate how to make a dictionary using range-based Constructor in C++:
+Let's consider an illustration to demonstrate the process of creating a dictionary using a range-based constructor in C++:

 #include <iostream>